 Cheerleading is an incredibly popular sport.
-Over 3.5 million people cheer across America, ranging in age from six-years-old to adult.
+Over 3.5 million people cheer across America, ranging in age from 6 years old to adults.
 Although the sport of cheerleading is meant to support athletic teams, it has become an intense competition at the high school and collegiate levels.
 The new competitive dynamics have increased the risk for injury among young athletes.

 The U.S. Consumer Product Safety Commission (CPSC) estimates that cheerleading led to 16,000 emergency room visits in 2002.
 A report from the National Center for Catastrophic Sports Injury Research showed that more than 50% of all catastrophic injuries among female athletes occurred in cheerleading.
 Below are some recommendations that can help keep cheerleading safe for all ages.

 Pyramid height restrictions have been implemented to keep cheerleaders safe and minimize the chance of injury.
 In high school, pyramids can be no more than two levels (one person must always be touching someone who is touching the floor), and in college, they may only be 2.5 body lengths.
 The base cheerleaders must remain in contact with the floor and with the cheerleaders they are supporting.
 The cheerleader suspended must not allow her head to fall below horizontal and she should not rotate on her dismount.

 Basket toss rules

 No more than four throwers should be involved in the toss, and one of the throwers must be behind the flyer.
 The flyer must not have her head fall below horizontal during the toss.
 Although not required, the use of floor mats when performing stunts could help reduce injuries.